jennycs005/jennycs005.github.io/_posts/2020-10-10-Suppor-Vector-Machine.markdown

 ## Linear SVM
 ![img](/img/in-post/post-2020-10-10-SVM/post-SVM-01.png)

 We take 2-dimensional feature space for example.
 In the figure above, we have feature $X_1$ and feature $X_2$, and now we want to classify the input data into two groups(Of course SVM is capable of milti-class classification, we'll talk about this in another post).
-It's very obviously that we can simply draw a line to seperate them, and define the line as Hyperplane, but it looks like there are many hyperplanes could be drawn.
+It's very obviously that we can simply draw a line to seperate them, and define the line as 'hyperplane', but it looks like there are many hyperplanes could be drawn.

 So which one is the **optimal hyperplane**?